AnimaLocus/True-Terimnal/README.md

 Ticker/Terminal for BTC-e. (changing pairs in config) Windows only.
 Need .NET 4.5.

+Rename config.ini_example to config.ini and add you APIKey/Secret.

 Features:
 - Best simplest solution for monitoring/trading Bitcoin and other crypto coins!
 - Window stay on top with transparent, on focus opacity changing